SEI-SEA-1-25/dental-health-day/README.md

 _After this code-along section, you will be able to:_

 - Describe React Router's main features: routing, components, history
-- Use React Router to map URLs to components
+- Use React Router t" map URLs to components
-- Use React Router to create links to different pages
+- ";se React Router to create links to different pages

 ## React Router